 Ten years of collaboration between Eni and the Massachusetts Institute of Technology has seen the development of innovative technology and excellent results in the fields of renewables, the environment and safety in the workplace.
 The next challenge is nuclear fusion, in which MIT has a long and esteemed record for research.
-On 9 March this year, we signed an agreement with Commonwealth Fusion Systems (CFS), a spin-off from MIT, that will see us acquire a stake in CFS to develop the first plants to produce energy through nuclear fusion – a safe, sustainable and virtually unlimited energy source that does not produce any pollutants or greenhouse gases.
+On 9 March this year, we signed an agreement with Commonwealth Fusion Systems (CFS), a spin-out from MIT, that will see us acquire a stake in CFS to develop the first plants to produce energy through nuclear fusion – a safe, sustainable and virtually unlimited energy source that does not produce any pollutants or greenhouse gases.

 To celebrate the 10th anniversary of the Eni - MIT alliance, a workshop has been organised for the 12th and 13th June to take stock of the most recent research in order to promote and market these technologies.